Clark State Forest advisories

 Whitetail deer, ruffed grouse, turkey, squirrel, fox, woodcock, and raccoon.
 A valid hunting license is required.
 Hunting and trapping regulations are available online at the Division of Fish and Wildlife's web pages.

 Clark's shooting range provides users of firearms a place to hone their skills.
 Be sure to review the Gun Range Regulations for rules of use and hours of operation.

 Several picnic areas and 8 picnic shelters are available for day use.
 Picnic areas, with picnic tables and grills, are located throughout the forest.
 In the past, all shelter houses have been available first-come, first-served.
-Three of the shelter houses can now be reserved: Old Franke, New Franke and Firetower.
-Cost is $40/day.
-One of the enclosed buildings on property can also be rented.
-This building has electricity and indoor restroom facility.
-Cost is $100/day.
+Three of the shelter houses can now be reserved: Old Franke, New Franke, and Firetower.
+The cost is $40/day.
+One of the enclosed buildings on the property can also be rented.
+This building has electricity and an indoor restroom facility.
+The cost is $100/day.
 Please call 812-294-4306 to inquire about availability.

-The property also includes seven playgrounds, two baseball fields, tennis court, basketball court, firetower and public gun range.
+The property also includes seven playgrounds, two baseball fields, a tennis court, a basketball court, firetower, and a public gun range.

 Hiking is permitted on the entire property including firetrails and horse trails.
 Hikers and horseback riders are advised to wear hunter orange or other bright clothing while on trails during hunting season.

 - White Oak Nature Trail - 0.9 mile loop, self-guiding